hippothebrave/prettycopy/README.md

 PrettyCopy will print the corrected text, just to show you what your clipboard current contains.
 Now, as soon as you paste, the text will already be corrected.

-If you want, you can add the option `--text "your_text_here"` to the instruction.
-In this case, PrettyCopy will take your inputted string, correct it, and place it in the clipboard.
-Remember to add quotation marks around your input string if it contains whitespace.
-This option can go anywhere as long as the input string is to the right of the --text flag.
+All command-line functions have the `--text [YOUR_STRING]` flag.
+PrettyCopy will take your inputted string, correct it, and place it in the clipboard. *Remember to add quotation marks around your input string if it contains whitespace!* This option can go anywhere as long as the input string is to the right of the --text flag.

 Confused?
 Type `prettycopy --help` to get a list of possible functions, and `prettycopy [function_name] --help` to get help for any particular function.